vornao/RandomBot/readme.md

 Installation instructions:
 - Clone repository or download source files.
-- Create a bot with bot father on telegram, then put your new token in const.py file.
+- Create a bot with @botfather on telegram, then put your new token in const.py file.
 Keep it secret.
 - From a terminal window launch: python3 randomBot.py (to leave it in background you can put & at the end of the command.)
 - If everything gone well, you can now start your bot from telegram!